michael131468/some-ipks/README.md

-# dummy-ipk-repo-generator
+# some-ipks

-A python3 script to generate dummy ipks for use with opkg and opkg-utils.
+Some scripts and utilities to generate test ipk files that are compatible with opkg.